FOOTBALL RECRUITING: Northern Michigan snares trio of gridiron gems to open the New Year

 Back in the fall, Smith and Hodges helped lead Muskegon into the Division 2 state championship game.

-As a junior in 2011, Bruton, a versatile talent that lined up all over the field for Ecorse during his prep career, helped take the Red Raiders on a trip to the final four.
+As a junior in 2011, Bruton, an athletic and versatile talent that lined up all over the field for Ecorse in his prep career, helped take the Red Raiders on a trip to the final four.

 Similar to Bruton, both Smith and Hodges excelled at multiple positions on the gridiron at the high school level.